 Many businesses don’t spend the necessary time optimising their accounts or don’t keep up-to-date with the latest developments.
-If any of the below apply to your business then you’re probably wasting at least some of your Google Ads spend:
+If any of the below apply to your business then you’re probably wasting at least some of your AdWords spend:

 - You haven’t logged in to your account for over a month.